simeononsecurity/simeononsecurity.ch/content/articles/building-a-secure-home-network/index.en.md

 #### using Antivirus and Antimalware Solutions

 **Antivirus** and **antimalware software** can provide an extra layer of protection against malware infections.
 These types of software can detect and remove malware, such as viruses, trojans, and spyware, that may be lurking on your device.
-Be sure to select a **reputable security software provider** that offers regular updates and detects a wide range of threats.
+Be sure to select a **reputable security software provider** that offers regular updates and detects many threats.
 Some security software may also include additional features, such as a **firewall** or **parental controls**, that can further enhance your device's security.

 #### Managing Smart Home Devices and IoT Security